Move goods within the EU

 You must keep records of proforma invoices and any official paperwork for 6 years.

 Tasks for bigger exporters

 Register for VAT in the country you’re selling to if you’re distance selling and both:

 - the total value of goods is over the country’s distance selling threshold (PDF, 147KB) - in most countries this is €35,000

 - you’re selling to consumers (rather than businesses)

-If you move goods anywhere within the EU worth over £250,000 in the last calendar year, make an Intrastat declaration.
-You don’t need to do this if you’re not registered for VAT in the UK.
+If you moved goods anywhere within the EU worth over £250,000 in the last calendar year, make an Intrastat declaration.
+You do not need to do this if you’re not registered for VAT in the UK.